-Our Audit Committee currently consists of Vincent L. DiVito and Steven Henderson, with Mr. DiVito serving as Chairperson.
-Eric Gangloff will be appointed to the Audit Committee immediately following the retirement of our secured loan to Summit Investment Services, LLC.
+Our Audit Committee currently consists of consists of Vincent L. DiVito, Eric Gangloff and Steven Henderson, with Mr. DiVito serving as Chairperson.
 The composition of our Audit Committee meets the requirements for independence under current Nasdaq Stock Market listing standards and SEC rules and regulations.
 Each member of our Audit Committee meets the financial literacy requirements of the Nasdaq Stock Market listing standards.
 Mr. DiVito is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended, or the Securities Act.
 Pursuant to its charter, our Audit Committee will, among other things:

-select a qualified firm to serve as the independent registered public accounting firm to audit our financial statements;
+• select a qualified firm to serve as the independent registered public accounting firm to audit our financial statements;